What Is a Short Toe? (Brachymetatarsia)

 - Sliding Bone-cut lengthening: This is only used for very mild cases.
 It involves creating a specially oriented or angle cut in the metatarsal bone to lengthening the bone by shifting the cut bones onto one another.
 Because only a small amount of length can be gained, and most brachymetatarsal problems call for more advanced techniques, the sliding bone cut lengthening is the least performed type

 - Bone-graft lengthening is a common ONE stage procedure where the toe length is achieved by inserting a structural bone graft into the short bone.
-The bone graft size is determined on the amount of length that is needed.
+The bone graft size is determined by the amount of length that is needed.
 However, there is a limit to how much length can be obtained with this method as well.
-DR. Gephart typically will consider this method for toes that need less than one centimeter of lengthening, and only involves one toe.
+Dr. Delvadia, DPM typically will consider this method for toes that need less than one centimeter of lengthening, and only involves one toe.
 The bone graft is stabilized with a bone plate and screws that stay in the foot.
-DR. Gephart often uses bone graft from the patient’s own heel bone.
+Dr. Delvadia, DPM often uses bone graft from the patient’s own heel bone.

 Brachymetatarsia Surgery Recovery

 Recovery after brachymetatarsia surgery generally depends on the method of surgery performed, and the amount of shortening that needs to be corrected.
 The minimal amount of time is generally 6-8 weeks.
 Large defects where the external fixator is used can involve casting up to 3 months.
 Factors that may prolong healing are age, smoking, poor nutritional status, and some medical problems.